Thomson Video Networks - Christophe Delahousse, President

 Q. Where are you based, and how many employees do you have?
 Anything else we should know about your company?

-Thomson Video Networks employs more than 400 highly skilled people in the Americas, Asia, Australia, Europe, the Middle East, and Africa, among which 150 are in the engineering team and 50 fully dedicated to local field services.
-The company’s global headquarters is in France with additional sales and services locations in the United States, Brazil, the United Kingdom, the Netherlands, Spain, Italy, Russia, India, China, Singapore, Taiwan, Malaysia, and Australia.
+Thomson Video Networks employs over 400 highly-skilled people in the Americas, Asia, Australia, Europe, the Middle East, and Africa among which 150 are in the engineering team and 50 fully dedicated to local field services.
+The company's global headquarters is in France with additional sales and services locations in the US, Brazil, UK, the Netherlands, Spain, Italy, Russia, India, China, Singapore, Taiwan, Malaysia, and Australia.

-Thomson Video Networks has also a strong international service organization delivering highly professional, tailored systems and 24/7 support.
+A key strength is our strong international service organization delivering highly professional, tailored systems and 24/7 support, all of which is backed up with a network of valuable business partners to complete our reach into nearly every corner of the globe.

-Late in May 2011, the Fonds de Consolidation et de Développement des Entreprises (FCDE) announced that it has finalized its investment in Thomson Video Networks.
-We are now able to develop our full potential as an independent organization strongly committed to R&D, with an innovative product portfolio as well as our remarkable level of customer service, which allows us to quickly respond to evolving market needs.
+We are looking forward to seeing all of our customers and partners at NAB 2011 on our stand SU4917 in Las Vegas.

 The latest product and technology information